ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 bind C-s setw synchronize-panes
 ```

-The first one makes it possible to switch panes with mouse clicks (just like you switch active windows in a graphical UI).
+The first one enables mouse mode, which makes `tmux` behave much more like a normal graphical program.
+For example, it enables
+you to switch windows and panes with mouse clicks.
 The second one assigns a keyboard shortcut (`Ctrl`+`b`, `Ctrl`+`s`) to `:setw synchronize-panes` command, which - unfortunately -
-does not have a built-in shortcut.
+does not have a built-in one.

 ### Detaching and attaching

 A running `tmux` session can be detached from current terminal and brought into background.
 The shortcut is `Ctrl`+`b`,`d`.
-You can then reattach it to any other terminal using the command:
+You can then reattach it to any terminal using the command:

 ```
 tmux attach -t sesname